goreleaser/nfpm/README.md

 I wanted something that could be used as a binary and/or as a library and that was really simple.

-So I created NFPM: a simpler, 0-dependency, as-little-assumptions-as-possible alternative to fpm.
+So I created nFPM: a simpler, 0-dependency, as-little-assumptions-as-possible alternative to fpm.

 ## Usage